getcarina/getcarina.com/_getting-started/001-overview-of-carina.md

 ### What is Carina?

 Carina is a container runtime environment (currently in Beta) that offers performance, container-native tools, and portability without sacrificing ease of use.
-You can get started in minutes using open source software on managed infrastructure to run your containerized applications.
+You can get started in minutes by using open-source software on managed infrastructure to run your containerized applications.

-Your containers will run in a bare-metal environment avoiding the "hypervisor tax" on performance.
-Launch applications as much as 20% faster and run applications as much as 60% faster.
-That environment builds on the standard restrictions set out by libcontainer by using an AppArmor profile as an additional security layer to keep your resources isolated.
+Your containers run in a bare-metal environment, which avoids the "hypervisor tax" on performance.
+Applications in this environment launch as much as 20 percent faster and run as much as 60 percent faster.
+This environment builds on the standard restrictions set out by libcontainer by using an AppArmor profile as an additional security layer to keep your resources isolated.

-Carina is built on the open source Docker Swarm project.
-It exposes Docker API so you get maximum portability to easily move applications from development to test and production environments, reducing errors, and saving time.
+Carina is built on the open-source Docker Swarm project.
+It exposes the Docker API, which gives you maximum portability for easily moving applications from development to test and production environments, thus reducing errors and saving time.
 In the future, other container orchestration environments will be available to you.

-You'll also have access to an intuitive user interface (UI), a command line interface (CLI), and Carina specific developer tooling in addition to the entire ecosystem of tools already compatible with the Docker API.
-There is also a wealth of documentation, from getting started guides to detailed tutorials and best practices.
-If you need help, there's community support directly from other developers.
+You also have access to an intuitive user interface (UI), a command-line interface (CLI), and Carina specific developer tooling, in addition to the ecosystem of tools already compatible with the Docker API.
+You also have access to a wealth of documentation, from getting started guides to detailed tutorials and best practices.
+If you need help, you can access community support directly from other developers.

-Creating a free account (no credit card required) to running a containerized application on a cluster takes under 2 minutes.
-You'll be using open source software like Docker to compose your applications.
-Because the infrastructure is managed by Carina you can take advantage of features like autoscaling.
-Now you can focus on what's important to you, your business and your applications.
+The path from creating a free account (no credit card required) to running a containerized application on a cluster takes under two minutes.
+You will use open-source software like Docker to compose your applications.
+And because the infrastructure is managed by Carina, you can take advantage of features like autoscaling.
+Now you can focus on what's important to you, your business, and your applications.

 ### How does Carina work?

 Carina provisions Docker Swarm clusters for you to run your containerized applications on.

+The following diagram shows a high level overview of Carina's architecture and key components.

 ![Carina overview]({% asset_path overview-of-carina/carina-cluster.svg %})